What's New

 - ECMP without adaptive routing (removed)

 - High-availability scale cluster deployment for Ethernet only (removed).
-You can upgrade this deployment type using the upgrade instructions for NVLink + Ethernet combined mode.
+You can upgrade this deployment type using the upgrade instructions for the NVLink + Ethernet combined mode deployment.

 Upgrade Paths